Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Abstract

-We test the distance-duality relation $\eta \equiv \dL / [ (1 + z)^2 \dA ] = 1$ between cosmological luminosity distance ($\dL$) from the JLA Type Ia supernovae compilation and angular-diameter distance ($\dA$) based on BOSS and WiggleZ baryon acoustic oscillation measurements.
+We test the distance--duality relation $\eta \equiv \dL / [ (1 + z)^2 \dA ] = 1$ between cosmological luminosity distance ($\dL$) from the JLA SNe Ia compilation and angular-diameter distance ($\dA$) based on Baryon Oscillation Spectroscopic Survey (BOSS) and WiggleZ baryon acoustic oscillation measurements.
 The $\dL$ measurements are matched to $\dA$ redshift by a statistically consistent compression procedure.
-By Monte Carlo methods, non-trivial and correlated distributions of $\eta$ can be explored in a straightforward manner without resorting to a particular evolution template $\eta(z)$.
-Assuming independent constraints on cosmological parameters that are necessary to obtain $\dL$ and $\dA$ values, we find 9\% constraints consistent with $\eta = 1$ from the analysis of SNIa + BOSS and a 18\% bound results from SNIa + WiggleZ.
-These results are contrary to previous claims that $\eta < 1$ has been found close to or above $1 \sigma$ level.
-We discuss the effect of different cosmological parameter inputs and the use of the apparent deviation from distance-duality as proxy of systematic effects on cosmic distance measurements.
-The results suggest possible systematic overestimation of SNIa luminosity distances compared with $\dA$ data.
-When interpreted as an extinction correction due to a gray dust component, the effect is broadly consistent with independent observational constraints.
+With Monte Carlo methods, nontrivial and correlated distributions of $\eta$ can be explored in a straightforward manner without resorting to a particular evolution template $\eta(z)$.
+Assuming independent constraints on cosmological parameters that are necessary to obtain $\dL$ and $\dA$ values, we find 9\% constraints consistent with $\eta = 1$ from the analysis of SNIa + BOSS and an 18\% bound results from SNIa + WiggleZ.
+These results are contrary to previous claims that $\eta < 1$ has been found close to or above the $1 \sigma$ level.
+We discuss the effect of different cosmological parameter inputs and the use of the apparent deviation from distance--duality as a proxy of systematic effects on cosmic distance measurements.
+The results suggest possible systematic overestimation of SNIa luminosity distances compared with $\dA$ data when a \textit{Planck} \lcdm cosmological parameter inference is used to enhance the precision.
+If interpreted as an extinction correction due to a gray dust component, the effect is broadly consistent with independent observational constraints.

-\keywords{cosmology: theory --- distance scale --- intergalactic medium --- methods: data analysis --- methods: statistical}
+\keywords{cosmology: theory -- distance scale -- intergalactic medium -- methods: data analysis -- methods: statistical}